Black Crows Corvus

 Arc’teryx Macai Ski Jacket Review

-Sitting atop Arc’teryx’s venerable ski lineup is the Macai, a Gore-Tex-equipped, down-insulated ski shell built for frigid conditions and serious resort use.
-Two of our testers put the Macai through a season-long test in Washington state...
+Sitting atop Arc’teryx’s venerable ski lineup is the Macai: a Gore-Tex-equipped, down-insulated ski shell built for frigid conditions and serious resort use.
+Two of our testers put the Macai through a season-long test in Washington State and found it...